Lake and mountain landscape near Shkoder, Albania

 Where to eat

-• Rozafa Sea Food — the most recommended restaurant for fish in the city
+• Rozafa Sea Food — the most recommended restaurant in Shkoder for lake and river fish; mains €10–18 as of 2026; traditional Shkoder fish dishes

-• Hotel Tradita restaurant — traditional Albanian food in the hotel setting
+• Hotel Tradita restaurant — traditional Albanian food in the most atmospheric hotel setting in the city; mains €10–18 as of 2026; worth a visit even if not staying

 Getting there